modswift/mod_swift/README.md

 ### Status

-This is a demo.
-Do not use it for realz.
-At least not w/o our help ;->
+This is not a demo anymore, it actually seems to work quite well.

 ### Who